cyan-wings/FdF/README.md

 <img width="1236" alt="Fdf example" src="">

-TODOs:
+Special TODOs for the future:
-1. Reset button back to isometric projection.
+1. Reset button back to the original starting projection.
 2. Fix color linear interpolation bug due to Xiaolin Wu's algorithm point swapping.
 3. Implement HSV color interpolation instead of the current RGB.
-4. Create mouse hooks especially scrolling.
+4. Create some mouse hooks especially scrolling.
-5. Implement rotations on x and y axis or other axis.
+5. Implement rotations on x and y axis or other axis planes.
 6. Implement a function to change the default color in the program.